 Elula is a leading provider of Artificial Intelligence (AI), advanced analytics and data visualisation products and services.
 Our tools empower leaders to make data driven decisions, focus their team on the highest value work, and optimise their workforce, inventory, supply chain, IT infrastructure, and transport networks.
 This delivers enhanced customer experience, cost savings, and revenue uplift.
 We are passionate about revolutionising how businesses operate by pioneering the AI revolution at work and delivering game-changing business outcomes.
 We are focused on solving complex problems, delivering actionable insights, driving exceptional commercial value and embedding cultural change.

 EpiSoft is an innovative digital health company that is punching well above its weight.
 EpiSoft has developed a platform technology that supports any chronic disease and is proven in cancer, mental health, hepatitis, Crohn’s disease, eye disease and addiction disorders.
 It provides care coordination and treatment planning in line with best practice evidence in these massive chronic disease markets.
 EpiSoft has developed a highly scalable and configurable application that will deliver economies of scale to areas of medicine that until now had limited – if any – software that could meet their needs.
 EpiSoft bridges the information divide between everyday care and cutting-edge clinical research.

 Factories that think

 Today factories consume half of the world’s energy, a quarter of the world’s water and produce three quarters of all solid waste.
-Our vision is a world where factories can think: identifying opportunities to become more efficient, selecting how to source and use energy dynamically, and are self-regulating.
-With Factoryone, tomorrow’s factories will produce benefits for the world, without the waste.
+Our vision is a world where factories can think: identifying opportunities to become more efficient, selecting how to source and use energy dynamically, and can self-regulate.
+Tomorrow’s factories will produce benefits for the world, without the waste.